-A constant volumetric flow rate of 22.8 L/min must be maintained to keep a 2.5 $\mu$ m cut point.
+A constant volumetric flow rate of 22.8 L/min must be maintained to keep a 2.5 μm cut point.
 Two factors can cause the flow rate to vary from the nominal: a change in pressure drop across the filter or a change in ambient temperature.
 Both of these factors vary throughout the course of every sampling period; pressure drop due to gradual loading of the filter with particles and the temperature due to natural variability.
 Although flow rates vary by less than 1 L/min during a typical 24-hour period due to temperature fluctuations, they sometimes vary more, especially when a filter begins to clog.
 The critical orifice does not protect against these flow variations; its only purpose is to dampen pump fluctuations.

-3.2.3 PM2.5 Module Flow Rate Measurement
+9.3.3 PM2.5 Module Flow Rate Measurement

 The sample flow rate is monitored using pressure transducers.
-The controller will read and record the transducer measurements every second and record the averages every 15 minutes.
-The transducer measurements are calibrated for flow rate using an orifice flow check device that has been calibrated to a primary flow standard at UC Davis.
+The controller will read and record the transducer measurements every second and record the averages every 1 minute.
+The transducer measurements are calibrated for flow rate using an orifice flow check device (transfer standard) that has been calibrated to a primary flow standard at UC Davis.

 The flow rate determined by cyclone pressure drop is the primary measurement used for the air quality data and is referred to as the "CYC" flow rate.
 The "CYC" flow rate is related to the pressure drop of air as it passes through the cyclone.
 The two pressure transducer ports used to measure the pressure drop are placed in the inlet tee and immediately after the cyclone.
-The cyclone approximates a venturi-type meter.
-The flow rate equation is expressed in terms of parameters determined during the flow rate calibration at the site.
+The cyclone flow equation approximates a venturi-type meter.
+The flow rate equation is expressed in terms of parameters experimentally determined during the flow rate calibration at the site.
 The equation also includes a pressure function based on the elevation of the site, F(elev), and a temperature function based on the average ambient temperature during sample collection.
-The elevation factor is 1.00 for sites near sea level and increases to 1.20 at 10,000 feet, as listed in Appendix I: Elevation factors.
+The elevation factor is 1.00 for sites near sea level and increases to 1.20 at 10,000 feet, as listed in Appendix I: Elevation factors of Section 12.
 The temperature function is equal to 1.00 at 20 °C and varies from 0.95 at -9 °C (17 °F) to 1.05 at 50 °C (122 °F).
 The equation for flow rate based on the first set of transducers is where

-$$Q{\rm m} = 10^{\rm a} \,\mathrm{M}^{\rm b} \mathrm{F(elev)} \sqrt{\frac{\mathrm{T} + 273}{293}} \,,$$
+$$Q_m = 10^a M^b F(elev) \sqrt{\frac{T + 273}{293}},$$

-Qm = actual volumetric flow rate (L/min) from the "CYC" reading, M = "CYC" reading on the controller screen, F(elev) = the pressure function based on the elevation of the site (see Appendix I), T = average ambient temperature during sampling (°C), and a and b = universal calibration constants where
+Qm = actual volumetric flow rate (L/min) from the "CYC" reading,

+M = "CYC" reading on the controller screen,

+F(elev) = the pressure function based on the elevation of the site (see Appendix I), a and b = universal calibration constants